Protect Your Rights

-If you believe that you are a potential criminal defendant under investigation for a crime, you should consult with a criminal defense attorney for confidential legal guidance.
+If you believe that you are a potential criminal defendant under investigation for a crime, you should consult with a San Diego criminal defense attorney for confidential legal guidance.
 An attorney can serve a useful role as the only person standing between you and law enforcement to ensure that your rights are protected.
 A criminal defense attorney is experienced in offering legal guidance unique to a potential criminal defendant and can offer legal guidance related to how to respond to police questions, how to handle subpoenas for documents, what information you are obligated to provide to an investigator, what information can remain confidential, what can lawfully be done with evidence, and how to collect and preserve evidence important to your defense.
 When selecting an attorney, you should consider whether the attorney is knowledgeable of the local prosecutors, judges and court practices.
 A San Diego criminal matter is almost always best handled by a San Diego criminal defense attorney.
-Please review, 10 Things to Consider when Hiring a Criminal Defense Lawyer.

 A person who is the subject of a law enforcement investigation into alleged criminal conduct should never assume that law enforcement will fairly and accurately investigate the matter.
 Once an investigator has made up his or her mind that a person committed a crime, they will interpret all evidence in a manner that points to guilt, rather than forcing themselves to explore alternative theories.
-Many police officers do not believe their job encompasses gathering evidence for the defense, even though law enforcement has a variety of tools available and what seems to be unlimited resources available for a fair and balanced investigation.
-That means that evidence important to your defense may be tainted or lost.
-These investigators often “leave it to the courts” instead of gathering evidence for the defense.
+Many police officers do not believe their job encompasses gathering evidence for the defense, even though law enforcement has a variety of tools and what seem to be unlimited resources available for a fair and balanced investigation.
+This means evidence important to your defense may be tainted or lost.
+Law enforcement investigators often “leave it to the courts” instead of gathering evidence for the defense.

 On the other hand, statements and evidence that you do provide may be used in court against you.
 You therefore should be extremely concerned with whether you provide any statements or evidence to law enforcement and should always act with the advice of an experienced criminal defense attorney.